 Blood tests.
 Tests to assess your child's electrolytes and to determine kidney function.

 What is the treatment for megaureter?

-Your child's age, overall health, and medical history
+His or her overall health and medical history

-Your child's tolerance for specific medications, procedures, or therapies
+How well your child can handle specific medications, procedures, or therapies

 Your opinion or preference